wdi-sf-fall/notes/week_05_project1_week/heroku/readme.md

 		1. mkdir FOLDER_NAME_FOR_YOUR_APP
 		2. cd FOLDER_NAME_FOR_YOUR_APP
 		3. touch app.js
-		4. npm init (you can press enter for everything and then yes at the end)
+		4. npm init (you can press enter for everything)
 		5. touch .gitignore
 		6. echo "node_modules" >> .gitignore
 	```